ALMA-IMF. XXI.: N$_2$H$^+$ kinematics in the G012.80 protocluster: Evidence for filament rotation and evolution: R1 and R2 characterization

 \subsection{Average filament velocity gradients}

-As shown in Fig.~\ref{fig:pv_sub_SUBREG}, the R1 filament is associated with a potential signature of rotation, while R2 presents a relatively compact velocity distribution.
+As shown in Fig.~\ref{fig:pv_sub} (bottom-right panel), the R1 filament is associated with a potential signature of rotation, while R2 presents a relatively compact velocity distribution.
 Here we analyze the velocity gradients perpendicular to both filaments through average-velocity gradients estimations.
 We adapt of the method described in \citet{gutierrez2021} for filament rotation analysis and divide the procedure into the following steps:

-\begin{enumerate} \item We determine the total integrated intensity in each region (i.e., the moment 0 of the FVC and SVC, see Sec.~\ref{sec:analisis}) and calculate peak integrated intensity values along the long axis of both filaments in order to determine a representative filament ridgeline.
-As an example, in Appendix \ref{sec:ap_datalign} we show this procedure for the R1 filament. \item For each slice along the Y axis we straighten both filaments by centering the peak integrated intensity from the ridgeline to a fixed arbitrary position.
-This is applied for the data in the integrated intensity (see Fig.~\ref{fig:rigdeline}), velocity centroids, and velocity dispersion.
-After this step, each point has a projected radius to the center of the filament.
+\begin{enumerate} \item We determine the total integrated intensity in each region (i.e., the moment 0 of the FVC and SVC, see Sec.~\ref{sec:analisis}) and calculate peak integrated intensity values along the long axis of both filaments in order to determine a representative filament ridgeline (see Appendix\,\ref{sec:ap_datalign}). \item For each slice along the Y axis we straighten both filaments by centering the peak integrated intensity from the ridgeline to a fixed arbitrary position.
+Then, each point of the integrated intensity, velocity centroid, and velocity dispersion maps has a projected radius to the center of the filament.

-\item We generate ``average'' PV diagrams as follows.
+\item We generate ``ridgeline-average'' PV diagrams as follows.
 For each point, at each radius from the ridgeline, we plot the radial velocities as shown in Fig.~\ref{fig:gradients}.
 Here the color of each point indicates their integrated intensity.
 These velocity vs. radius diagrams therefore capture PV structures integrated over the length of the filament.
 If a given filament has a prominent velocity gradient approximately perpendicular to the ridgeline, these diagrams will reveal these structures.
+Since the projected radius is measured perpendicular to the filament ridgeline, a coherent velocity gradient in these velocity vs. projected radius diagrams is naturally interpreted as rotation around the filament axis.
 This is the case for R1, while for R2 no such equivalently prominent structure is observed.

 \item We apply a linear fit to the velocity gradient in the R1 filament, using the integrated intensity as a statistical weight. \end{enumerate}